abhiTronix/raspberry-pi-cross-compilers/README.md

 ### Binaries Description:
 - `gcc-6.3.0-rpi.tar.bz2` - GCC Raspberry Pi Cross-Compilier version 6.3.0, works with Ubuntu x64(or other Linux x64)
 - `gcc-8.2.0-rpi.tar.bz2` - GCC Raspberry Pi Cross-Compilier version 8.2.0, works with Ubuntu x64(or other Linux x64)
-- `gcc-8.2.0.tar.bz2` - GCC Native Raspberry Pi version 8.2.0, works with Raspberry Pi 2/3 any Model.
+- `gcc-8.2.0.tar.bz2` - GCC Native Raspberry Pi version 8.2.0, works with Raspberry Pi 2/3 any Model(Zero not tested)

 ### Side Note:
 *Building GCC 8.2.0 with the given cross compiler took about 35 minutes on my Ubuntu machine on all cores.
 Compare this with the straight 4~6 hours needed to build GCC 8.2.0 directly on Pi 3B+(+10 hours on Rpi2) at full CPU Load plus memory swapping needed and you will see the advantage of having a cross compiler on your main machine.*